 “Early on, when I started captioning, I captioned an accessibility meeting.
 There were several deaf and hard-of-hearing members in the meeting, and they all stressed the importance of being able to read what was happening when their TVs were filled with flashing lights, people running, emergency weather, etc. And one person asked the hearing people in the room to imagine seeing flashing red words like ‘fire’ or ‘evacuation’ on the TV and not being able to hear anything to tell them if that emergency affected their safety, or their family’s safety.
 The importance of what we are doing stuck with me.” − Brandi Stanton, VITAC voice captioner

 “What I love about being an offline captioner is the variety of assignments I work on every day, from news and current events to pop culture, sports, and documentaries.
 I’m constantly learning new things on the job.
-And with a flexible scheduling and the privilege to work from home, along with the opportunity to volunteer for overtime that fits my schedule to earn extra money, I am very satisfied with the work-life balance the position offers.” – James Elkins, VITAC senior offline captioner
+And with ample paid time off, flexible scheduling, and the privilege to work from home, along with the opportunity to volunteer for overtime that fits my schedule to earn extra money, I am very satisfied with the work-life balance the position offers.” – James Elkins, VITAC senior offline captioner

 “I love the fact that I’m able to keep up with all the latest news and provide a valuable service to the deaf and hard-of-hearing community.
 I’ve loved captions on my TV long before I ever finished court reporting school.” − Jarneka Epps, VITAC steno captioner